The Faceless Ones

 Me: Not yet.

 Sue: He hasn’t got much, has he?
-No psychic paper, no sonic screwdriver, no UNIT, a faulty TARDIS and very bad hair.
-The poor thing.
+No psychic paper, no sonic screwdriver, no UNIT, a faulty TARDIS, and bad hair.
+The poor sod.

-Meanwhile, Jamie snogs Samantha.
-It’s a pretext for stealing her plane ticket.
+Jamie snogs Samantha, but it’s just a pretext for stealing her plane ticket.

 Sue: How will Jamie get on that plane without a passport?

-Me: They’ll get out of that plot-hole by blaming it on administrative incompetence; it’s a lovely solution, to be fair.
-And at least someone is thinking this stuff through, no matter how bizarre it may seem.
+Me: They get out of that plot-hole by blaming it on administrative incompetence.
+At least somebody is thinking this stuff through, no matter how bizarre it seems.

-We both have a good chuckle when Troughton dismisses the capabilities of the modern fighter jet that has been sent to intercept the flight Jamie is on, and we laugh again when, instead of going straight down, the Doctor suggests that the flight may have gone straight up.
+We chuckle when Troughton dismisses the capabilities of the modern fighter jet that’s been sent to intercept the plane Jamie is travelling on.
+And we laugh even more when, instead of going straight down, the Doctor suggests the plane may have gone straight up.

 Episode 5

 Sue: Wow.
-That is a very striking image.
+That’s a striking image.
 Actually, it reminds me of your Doctor Who doll collection.

-Sue: OK, so let me get this straight.
-50,000 teenagers are missing.
+Sue: Okay, so let me get this straight: 50,000 teenagers are missing.
 How long has this been going on for?
-Wouldn’t anyone notice?
+Wouldn’t anybody notice this?
 Or care?
-Except Shirley Valentine, of course.
+Not counting Shirley Valentine, of course.

 Me: Perhaps it’s only been a fortnight and the aliens are going to bugger off before the shit hits the fan.

-Despite this, Sue is impressed by the Chameleons’ mad plan.
+Despite this anomaly, Sue is still impressed with the Chameleons’ crazy plan.

 Episode 6